Vancouver Aquarium: Ocean Wise

+Ocean Wise originally started as a sustainable seafood program by Vancouver Aquarium in 2005.
+In 2017 the non-profit operating the aquarium was rebranded as Ocean Wise Conservation Association encompassing both operations of the aquarium itself and various conservation initiatives.
+Following the ownership transfer of the aquarium to Herschend in 2021, these initiatives are no longer affiliated with Vancouver Aquarium and remain with Ocean Wise Conservation Association.

 B.C.
 Cetacean Sightings Network

 The B.C.
 Cetacean Sightings Network is a collaborative conservation and research program between the Vancouver Aquarium and the Department of Fisheries and Oceans Canada aimed at collecting reports and sightings of whales and sea turtles in the wild.
 The Sightings Network is a network of over 1,800 observers across British Columbia, including whale watching operators, lighthouse keepers, charter boat operators, tugboat captains, BC Ferries personnel, researchers, government employees, recreational boaters and coastal residents.
 The program aims to solicit reports through the program's website, a toll-free hotline, email, or through the logbook program.